This page provides information and forms (applications, certificates, and notices) related to amusement devices.

-Amusement devices include any fairground rides and any other mechanically-powered unit that is used for rider entertainment.
-These include but are not limited to:
+Amusement devices are defined under s.21A of the Machinery Act 1950(external link) and include fairground rides and other mechanically-powered appliances that are used for rider entertainment.

 More information can be found in our technical bulletins: